jump-dev/JuMP.jl/docs/src/manual/solutions.md

 ## Accessing attributes

-[MathOptInterface](@ref moi_documentation) defines a large number of model attributes that can be queried.
+[MathOptInterface](@ref moi_documentation) defines many model attributes that can be queried.
 Some attributes can be directly accessed by getter functions.
 These include:
 - [`solve_time`](@ref)
 - [`relative_gap`](@ref)
 - [`simplex_iterations`](@ref)